 Although there are about a dozen species of Ravenea palms, only one is currently grown in the nursery trade: R. rivularis.
 This plant is commonly called the majesty palm and is not very common yet in the trade.

 Successfully growing majesty palms requires balancing a few factors: heat, light, and fertilization.
 Plants that are over-fertilized and grown in warm conditions, but not given enough light, will stretch out.
 Plants that are given too much light without a corresponding increase in fertilizer and water will scorch.
 The right balance inside likely means a bright corner, with plenty of water, and probably less fertilizer than you think.
 It's also a good idea to supplement with Epsom salts to provide adequate magnesium.
 Lack of magnesium generally shows up as leaf yellowing.
 Plants might also require supplemental iron to prevent additional yellowing and leaf loss.
-Finally, these are acid-loving palms that do best with a pH as low a 5, so don't worry about a peat-based mixture acidifying and hurting your majesty palm.
-Majesty palms are vulnerable to pests including mites, aphids, mealy bugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+Finally, these are acid-loving palms that do best with a pH as low a five, so don't worry about a peat-based mixture acidifying and hurting your majesty palm.